Article • 27 min read

 - Cost: Retaining an existing customer is cheaper than finding a new one.
 Creating great customer experiences and nurturing your current customer base results in the loyalty needed for a successful business.

 - Feedback: Angry customers provide valuable input on your products and services.
-When a customer is upset, they tend to speak up with brutal honesty and offer negative customer feedback that will help you identify areas of improvement.
+When a customer is upset, they tend to speak up with brutal honesty and offer negative customer feedback that will help them identify areas of improvement.

 It’s inevitable—customers will get mad about something.
 But now that you know how to deal with upset customers, you can stop dreading the interaction and look at them as opportunities.